-class meets 2 days a week: Wednesday noon to 4 pm (3 to 4 pm is used when I can't complete lecture during lab periods)and Thursday 2 to 5 pm.
-I lecture at different times during this seven hours..
+class meets 2 days a week: Wednesday noon to 4 pm (noon to 1 pm or 3 to 4 pm is used when I can't complete lecture during lab periods) and Thursday 2 to 5 pm.
+I lecture at different times during the seven hours..
 On average there is two hours of lecture per week.
 Some weeks will have only one hour if the lab schedule is very busy

 Attendance is mandatory.
 You will be carrying out a laboratory exercise every Wednesday and Thursday, starting May .
-8, 2013.
+7, 2014.
 Missing a laboratory will be equivalent to missing a midterm.
-Therefore, the procedure for missed laboratories/ quizzes/term tests is as follows:
+Therefore, the procedure for missed laboratories/quizzes/term tests is as follows: